 New Media Design Digital Survey I

 This project-based course is an investigation of the computer as an illustrative, imaging, and graphical generation tool.
 It develops foundational design skills in raster and vector image creation, editing, compositing, layout and visual design for online production.
 Emphasis will be on the application of visual design organization methods and principles for electronic media.
 Students will create and edit images, graphics, layouts and typography to form effective design solutions for online delivery.
 (This course is restricted to students in the WMC-BS or HCC-BS or NMDE-BFA or NWMEDID-BS or DIGHSS-BS program.)
-Lab 3, Lecture 2 (Fall, Spring).
+Lab 3 (Fall, Spring).

 New Media Design Digital Survey II

 Through formal studies and perceptual understanding, including aesthetics, graphic form, structure, concept development, visual organization methods and interaction principles, students will design graphical solutions to communication problems for static and interactive projects.
 Students will focus on creating appropriate and usable design systems through the successful application of design theory and best practices.
 Assignments exploring aspects of graphic imagery, typography, usability and production for multiple digital devices and formats will be included.
 (Prerequisite: NMDE-111 or NMAD-155 or equivalent course.)
-Lab 3, Lecture 2 (Fall, Spring).
+Lab 3 (Fall, Spring).

 RIT 365: RIT Connections